 Mid-grade: 9mm Carbines Under 1000 Dollars

-This is the area of cash shelling that you’ll start to find some of the most popular rifles and SMG look-a-likes in 9mm carbine variants.
+This is the price point where you’ll start to find some of the most popular rifles and SMG look-a-likes in 9mm carbine variants.
 Not necessarily better in performance than our budget bin friends, these carbines usually combine a stylish design with enhanced features such as faux suppressors, larger magazines, and stronger build quality.

 My Review: Before we get started I just want to make it clear that these are “technically” pistols.
 The arm brace is not a stock, it’s an “arm brace”.
 Fine, it’s not a carbine, it’s semantically a pistol, but for our purpose and what you’ll be using it for, it will behave and give a very similar (the same) experience as a 9mm carbine platform would provide.